|

 Hays, Travis, and Williamson counties and the cities of San Antonio,

-Austin, Round Rock, and Georgetown.
-This page addresses the 48
+Austin, Round Rock, Pflugerville, and Georgetown.

-County.
+SH 45 near Buda.
 To continue south, see the I-35

-North page in the San Antonio Area Freeway section of this site.
+North page in the San Antonio Area Freeway section

-Roadway configuration
+Roadway

 - 6 lanes from